userfrosting/framework/src/Cache/README.md

 To use one of the following stores, you first need to include add it to the `use` list of your class or php file.

-If you need to use multiple cache instance on the same server (especially for Memcached and Redis drivers) or on the same project (for example, user based cache), you can use the `namespace` parameter in the `*Store` constructor.
-A namespace should always be a *string*.

-Since he *Laravel cache* requires an instance of `Illuminate\Container\Container`, every `*Store` in this package will create one automatically.
-If you want to reuse an existing `Container`, you can pass it to the `*Store` constructor.

-While the `namespace` parameter is required for any `*Store`, all other parameters are optional, unless otherwise specified.

 ### ArrayStore
-The [ArrayStore](https://laravel.com/api/5.4/Illuminate/Cache/ArrayStore.html) is a dummy store that doesn't really save anything.
+The [ArrayStore](https://laravel.com/api/8.x/Illuminate/Cache/ArrayStore.html) is a dummy store that doesn't really save anything.
 This can be used if you want to disable cache globally.

-The `ArrayStore` accepts the `namespace` and `Container` parameters: `new ArrayStore(string $namespace, Illuminate\Container\Container $app = null);`
+The `ArrayStore` accepts no parameters: `new ArrayStore();`

 *Example :*
 ```